GMOD/jbrowse-components/website/docs/faq.md

 Some reads, such as secondary reads, do not have a SEQ field on their records, so they will not display softclipping.

-These reads will display their soft-clipping indicator as black
+These reads will display their soft-clipping indicator as black3